 Choosing the right breeder for your puppy can make all the difference for you and your puppy and the experiences that come along with owning a dog.

 Although many may think of this task of finding a reputable breeder as being a disconcerting task, don’t worry!
 That’s where we come to help.

-The first step to take when finding a reputable breeder is to ask around your neighbourhood and friends to see if there is a good breeder in your vicinity.
+The first step to take when finding a reputable breeder is to ask around your neighborhood and friends to see if there is a good breeder in your vicinity.